 The project’s website will present an exhaustive account on the received projects, while the curated part of the exhibition will offer a thematically structured version of them.
 The curators will reserve the right to invite some of the submissions to be exhibited in a physical form during the Piksel festival.
 Unfortunately no fees can be payed, the only costs that the organisers can cover are those related to the shipping of the invited works.
 The submissions will be made under creative commons licences and will be available for open consultation.
 A series of conferences, performance sessions and workshops will give a critical perspective on the project’s main findings.

-The project is supported by the Norwegian Art Council and the Norwegian Association for Arts and Crafts.
+The project is supported by the Norwegian Art Council, the Norwegian Association for Arts and Crafts and AFCN – Romanian Agency for the Cultural Fund.

 (1) BOHR, Nils.
 As quoted by Edward Teller, in Dr. Edward Teller’s Magnificent Obsession by Robert Coughlan, in LIFE magazine (6 September 1954), p.
 62 via Wikiquote.